 All rooms from the Castle category up can take one extra bed or cot, but the suites are much roomier – with separate living spaces and dining tables – and they all have space for two extra beds.
 One of the Grand State rooms has a decked balcony directly overlooking the countryside.
 For bigger families, there are the 14 three-storey lodges dotted around the grounds; they each have three ensuite bedrooms and sleep a maximum of six adults and two children (with two extra beds).
 They also have utility rooms, outdoor areas and enviably kitted-out oak kitchens with microwaves and dishwashers.

 There’s a heated indoor pool which features a Jacuzzi at one end; it’s adults-only from 7am–9.30am and again after 5.30pm, but firmly family-friendly for the rest of the day.
 Free swimming nappies are available – just grab a member of staff.
 The area contains a scattering of chic deckchairs and is utterly spotless.
+The swimming pool is currently closed, awaiting a government announcement.

 The Elan Spa uses Espa products in its relaxing and rejuvenating spa treatments; choose from a range of classic massages, body wraps, age-defying facials, aromatherapy and reflexology treatments, pre- and post-natal massages, and Orly mani-pedis.
 The spa itself is quite basic – a reception leading to a few treatment rooms, but the service and attention to detail are excellent.
+The spa is currently closed, awaiting a government announcement.

 Children can choose from all kinds of brick-building sets, from Lego Duplo to techier kit for teenagers.